HSchreier/azuracastVidhk/README.md

 ## Prerequisites

-- A running Docker installation of AzuraCast.
+- A running Docker installation of AzuraCast ( it has ffmpeg already installed).
 - A valid YouTube stream key.
 - A static MP4 video file for streaming.
 - A TTF font file for the "Now Playing" text.